arBmind/2019-types-en/README.md

-# Type driven Development mit C++
+# Type Driven User Interface with Qt and C++
-Vortrag für [ADC++2019](http://www.adcpp.de/2019/) (22.-23.
-Mai 2019 in Regensburg)
+Presentation for the [Qt World Summit 2019](https://www.qt.io/qtws19) (4.-6.
+November 2019 in Berlin)

 ## Slides

-All slides are in German.

-You can view slides at https://arbmind.github.io/2019-types-de
+You can view slides at https://arbmind.github.io/2019-types-en

 ## Code